 Arm exercises are recommended to encourage the full range of movement back to your arm and shoulder.

-You can do gentle exercise as soon as you feel comfortable, usually around 3 to 4 weeks after surgery.
+You can start to do the gentle exercises your doctor or nurse gives you as soon as you feel comfortable, usually the day after your surgery.

-You may be given an exercise leaflet – here's an example of an exercise routine from Breast Cancer Care (PDF, 1.7Mb).
+You may be given an exercise leaflet – here's an example of an exercise routine from Breast Cancer Now.
 You may also be offered physiotherapy.

 Avoid more strenuous exercise, including housework and heavy lifting, until you get the all-clear from your doctor or nurse.